 The WORKDAY function is one of the date and time functions.
 It is used to return the date which comes the indicated number of days (day-offset) before or after the specified start date excluding weekends and dates considered as holidays.

 The WORKDAY function syntax is:

 WORKDAY(start-day, day-offset [,holidays])

-start-day is a number representing the first date of the period entered using the Date function or other date and time function.
+start-day is the first date of the period entered using the Date function or other date and time function.

 day-offset is a number of nonweekend before or after start-day.
-If the day-offset has the negative sign, the function will return the serial number of the date which comes before the specified start-date.
-If the day-offset has the positive sign, the function will return the serial number of the date which follows after the specified start-date.
+If the day-offset has the negative sign, the function will return the date which comes before the specified start-date.
+If the day-offset has the positive sign, the function will return the date which follows after the specified start-date.

 To apply the WORKDAY function,